ViennaTools/ViennaPS/README.md

 cmake --install build --prefix "/path/to/your/custom/install/"
 ```

 This will install the necessary headers and CMake files to the specified path.
-If `--prefix` is not specified, it will be installed to the standard path for your system, usually `/usr/local/` .
+If `--prefix` is not specified, it will be installed to the standard path for your system, usually `/usr/local/` on Linux-based systems.

 ## Building the Python package